polyaxon/polyaxon/site/docs/setup/connections/index.md

 This artifacts store is the default volume or blob storage that Polyaxon will use to save your runs' outputs and logs.

-The default `artifactsStore` must be of kind:
+The `artifactsStore` must be of kind:
 `host_path`, `volume_claim`, `gcs`, `s3`, or `wasb`.

 For more details please check the [artifacts store section](/docs/setup/connections/artifacts/).